Chas-Advance-Grupp-4/backend/docs/CI_tests_build_and_push_docker_image_v1_readme.md

 Use the health check endpoint to validate that the container runs before pushing.

-Version handling is maintained manually via the VERSION file, remember to update that file before push to develop or main!
+Remember to Merge PR from BOT that automaticly updates VERSION file to be able to build with correct tags!

-#### Notes ####
+### Notes ###
 CI runs on ubuntu-latest; behavior may differ slightly from Windows or macOS.

 Multi-arch image ensures compatibility for both AMD64 and ARM64 platforms.